 Ms. Ballack is actively involved with the Firm’s diversity and pro bono efforts.
 She is also a member of the Board of Directors of The Progeria Research Foundation.

 Ms. Ballack is widely recognized in the industry.
 Among her recent accolades, she was named among “The World’s Leading IP Strategists 2017” by IAM Strategy 300 and among the “Top 250 Women in IP 2017” by Managing Intellectual Property.
-The Recorder named Ms. Ballack as a 2016 “Trusted Advisor” for technology transactions.
+The Recorder named Ms. Ballack a “Trusted Advisor” for technology transactions in 2016 and 2017.
 She was named by The Silicon Valley Business Journal as one of Silicon Valley’s 2015 Women of Influence.
 Ms. Ballack was also named to the Daily Journal’s 2014 - 2016 lists of Top Women Lawyers in California, with the publication noting “When Weil represents major technology giants in high-value corporate transactions, the firm calls on Ballack to handle the complex intellectual property aspects of the deals.”
-She has also been included in The Recorder’s 2013, 2015 and 2016 lists of Women Leaders in Technology Law, which recognizes women lawyers who have demonstrated leadership and expertise in solving the most pressing legal concerns in the technology sector.
+She has also been included in The Recorder’s 2013, 2015 – 2017 lists of Women Leaders in Technology Law, which recognizes women lawyers who have demonstrated leadership and expertise in solving the most pressing legal concerns in the technology sector.
 She has been ranked by Chambers USA 2010-2017 as a leader in California in the field of IT & IT Outsourcing.
 Sources in Chambers USA 2015 describe Ms. Ballack as having the ability to “cut through and find areas of compromise” in major M&A deals and as being “a superb drafter and negotiator”.
 She has been recognized by The Legal 500 US 2010-2017 in the field of Intellectual Property, Patent Licensing, and has also been named an “IP Star” by Managing Intellectual Property IP Stars 2013-2017.
 In addition, Ms. Ballack is included in IAM Licensing 250’s “World’s Leading Patent & Technology Licensing Lawyers” and IAM Patent 1000’s “World’s Leading Patent Practitioners.”